Update on breast implants

 - It is generally observed in women 7-10 years after their surgery and often presents as swelling or a lump.

-- Of the 55 cases reported in Australia, the TGA has advised that most cases of were cured by removal of the implant and the capsule surrounding the implant.
+- Of the 55 cases reported in Australia, the TGA has advised that most cases were cured by removal of the implant and the capsule surrounding the implant.

 - Dr Moncrieff’s technique is aimed at preventing the formation of biofilm and he has demonstrated this by committing to the Macquarie University 14 point plan to reduce infection risk.
 The register of those who have committed to this plan, including Dr Moncrieff is here.